 For now, at least, Google’s current SEO setup favors responsive design.
 Sites that use responsive design are more search-engine friendly because there’s only one version of the site.

 Since Google penalizes “duplicate content,” it’s unclear, for now, whether websites with multiple versions are going to be ranked lower.

 The verdict: Responsive design is the clear winner for SEO purposes.

 However, as Google itself gets into the shopping arena and begins to offer its own solutions (and especially as the ongoing war between Google and Amazon heats up), the search-engine giant might very well re-consider this most fundamental of rules for SEO.
 In other words, adaptive design may yet be in the running.

-Designers, developers and technologists in general often have to face “Shiny Object Syndrome.”
+Designers, developers, and technologists in general often have to face “Shiny Object Syndrome.”

-The fast-evolving nature of the web, coupled with the convergence between marketing, sales and user experience on devices means that there is always an emerging “best practice” to adopt.
+The fast-evolving nature of the web, coupled with the convergence between marketing, sales, and user experience on devices means that there is always an emerging “best practice” to adopt.
 And it changes just as rapidly.

 The key is not to jump on the bandwagon without having done your homework.
-Businesses and brands hoping to maximize their online sales and optimizing the user experience may well find that, given the scale they’re operating at, responsive design is best for them.
+Businesses and brands hoping to maximize their online sales and optimize the user experience may well find that, given the scale they’re operating at, responsive design is best for them.